-For most efficiency measures, the Δ kW and Δ kWh values are based on the energy use of standard new products vs. new high efficiency products.
-The approach used for new technology encourages residential and business consumers to purchase and install high efficiency equipment vs. new standard efficiency equipment.
+For all new construction and any replacement of non-working equipment appliance efficiency measures, the $\Delta$ kW and $\Delta$ kWh values are based on the energy use of standard new products vs. new high efficiency products.
+The approach used for new technology encourages residential and business consumers to purchase and install high efficiency equipment and appliances vs. new standard efficiency equipment and appliances.
+For replacement/retirement of working equipment and appliance efficiency measures, the $\Delta$ kW and $\Delta$ kWh values are based on the average vintage efficiency of the items being replaced vs. new high efficiency products.
+The approach used for the replacement measures encourages residential and business consumers to replace working inefficient equipment and appliances with new high efficiency products rather than taking no action to upgrade or only replacing them with new standard efficiency products.
 The baseline estimates used in the TRM are documented in baseline studies or other market information.
 Baselines will be updated to reflect changing codes, practices and market transformation effects.